-LGBT HISTORY IN CHICAGO 1893 WORLD’S FAIR TOUR DETAILS
+LGBT CHICAGO HISTORY IN 1893 VIRTUAL TOUR DETAILS

-On this LGBT Chicago history tour, you’ll venture into beautiful architectural spaces from the era of the 1893 World’s Fair.
-While the main focus of the tour is the 1893 World’s Fair, this version is a special event for Pride Month.
-As you learn about the fair’s impact on Chicago, your tour guide will also share the stories of some gay and lesbian men and women from turn-of-the-20th-century Chicago.
-Several of the buildings on the tour have strong connections to both the World’s Fair and LGBT Chicago history, which your tour guide will describe throughout this 2.5-hour tour.
+On this LGBT Chicago history virtual tour led via Zoom, you’ll glimpse beautiful architectural spaces from the era of the 1893 World’s Fair.
+You will learn about the fair’s impact on Chicago, and your tour guide will share stories of some gay and lesbian men and women from turn-of-the-century Chicago.
+Several of the buildings featured on the tour have strong connections to both the World’s Fair and LGBT Chicago history.

-Along with guide commentary, your professional tour guide will use shared iPads to show you archival images that illuminate the World’s Fair.
-In addition, we’ll highlight the ways in which gay and lesbian Chicagoans met and made their voices heard at some of these historic locations, like the Fine Arts Building and the Chicago Athletic Association.
+Along with guide commentary, your professional tour guide will show you archival images that illuminate the World’s Fair.
+We will highlight the ways in which gay and lesbian Chicagoans met and made their voices heard at some of these historic locations, like the Fine Arts Building and the Chicago Athletic Association.
 While this won’t be a comprehensive LGBT history tour, we wanted to shine a light on this under-appreciated aspect of the past.

 ABOUT YOUR TOUR GUIDE: